-- If the loan statement/agreement or credit report shows a deferred payment for installment loan, the mortgagee must have written documentation of the deferral of the liability from the creditor with an outstanding balance and term of the installment loan.
+If the loan statement/agreement or credit report shows a deferred payment for installment loan, the mortgagee must have written documentation of the deferral of the liability from the creditor with an outstanding balance and term of the installment loan.

-- If the actual monthly payment is not available for the installment loan, the mortgagee must use 5 percent of the outstanding balance to establish the monthly payment.
+If the actual monthly payment is not available for the installment loan, the mortgagee must use .5 percent of the outstanding balance to establish the monthly payment.

 When a credit report does not reflect a monthly payment for student loans or if it reflects $0 as the monthly payment, the lender must use the following to determine the monthly payment:

-- When there is an income driven repayment plan, the lender may obtain documentation to verify the payment is actually $0.
+When there is an income driven repayment plan, the lender may obtain documentation to verify the payment is actually $0.

 - The lender can use $0 for the payment if it is an income driven repayment plan.

-- When a loan is deferred or in forbearance, the lender will calculate the monthly payment equal to 1% of the outstanding balance (even if the amount is lower than the actual fully amortized statement), or
+- Freddie Mac will use .5% of the outstanding balance (even if the amount is lower than the actual fully amortized statement); or

 - Documentation for the loan repayment terms reflecting fully amortized.

-Lenders that use VA student loans guidelines consider the anticipated monthly debt obligation if the student loan repayments are scheduled to begin within 12 months of the VA closing.
+Lenders that use VA student loan guidelines consider the anticipated monthly debt obligation if the student loan repayments are scheduled to begin within 12 months of the VA closing.
 VA student loan guidelines state that when the deferred student loans can be deferred outside that period, with evidence, the debt does not need to be considered.

 Location of the property must be in a USDA approved area and the borrower needs to qualify for a USDA loan.
 Deferred student loans are not exempt.
-The lender will either use 1% of the outstanding balance or the loan needs to be fully amortized with a monthly payment statement/agreement when calculating debt-to-income ratios for USDA loans with student loans.
+The lender will either use .5% of the outstanding balance or the loan needs to be fully amortized with a monthly payment statement/agreement when calculating debt-to-income ratios for USDA loans with student loans.